 Before we get into talking all about dogs and jicama, let’s look closely at what this food is.

 Jicama is pronounced HEE-kah-ma.
-It is an edible root vegetable that grows naturally in Mexico and Central America.
+It is an edible tuborous root vegetable that grows naturally in Mexico, Central America, and South America.
 In these areas, it’s so common that it’s sold by street vendors and eaten raw seasoned with lemon or lime juice and chili powder.

 In the United States it is a lot less common.

 It goes by lots of different names.
-You might have heard it called a Mexican yam, Mexican turnip, or Mexican potato.
+You might have heard it called a Mexican yam bean, Mexican turnip, or Mexican potato.

 The only edible part of the jicama plant is the root.
 It has a sweet and starchy flavor that resembles a cross between a water chestnut and an apple.